All Episodes

 They took your belt buckle?

-I mean, you take a person's teeth, but you take their belt buckle.
+You take a prisoner's teeth, but you take your belt buckle.

 Well, it was just, you know, I had everything else, and there was another belt buckle on there.

-It was dope, but I made a belt buckle out of a silver fork, an eating fork.
+It's dope, but I made a belt buckle out of a silver fork, eating fork, and bent it.

-I used to bend metal and do all kinds of things with it.
+I used to bend metal and do all kinds of things with it, and fashioned a nice belt buckle out of that.

 But anyway, I get back and find out that there was some legal action taken against me here, and it was initiated by my former wife.